NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ### d.
 Set path to Rose/cylc libraries if needed

-If you have a script that uses the rose or cylc python libraries, you will need to set the path directly (since the job environment is no longer inerited).
+If you have a script that uses the rose or Cylc python libraries, you will need to set the path directly (since the job environment is no longer inerited).
 For example the `xml` task for UM-XIOS uses rose macros, so we need:
 {% raw %}
 ~~~
     [[XML_RESOURCE]]